 Sultana School participates in the district's collaborative network to access community resources for our families.
-The Family Solutions collaborative offers the following range of services: academics, basic need, (housing, food, clothing, and transportation) behavior, medical, mental health and other, through case-management and counseling referrals.
+The Health & Wellness department offers the following range of services: academics, basic need, (housing, food, clothing, and transportation) behavior, medical, mental health and other, through case-management and counseling referrals.
 Additional school resources are available upon request.